geky/equeue/README.md

-From an architectural standpoint, event queues easily align with module boundaries, where internal state can be implicitly synchronized through event registration.
-Multiple modules can easily use event queues running in separate threads.
+From an architectural standpoint, event queues easily align with module boundaries, where internal state can be implicitly synchronized through event dispatch.

-Alternatively, multiple event queues can be easily composed through the `equeue_chain` function, which allows multiple event queues to share the context of a single `equeue_dispatch` call.
+On platforms where multiple threads are unavailable, multiple modules can use independent event queues and still be composed through the `equeue_chain` function.

 ``` c
 #include "equeue.h"